ss3sim/ss3sim/inst/ms/ss3sim-ms.md

-we can evaluate the precision and bias of alternative assessment methods in a controlled environment where we know the true state of nature.
+we can evaluate the precision and bias of alternative assessment methods in a controlled environment where we know the true dynamics of fisheries resources under exploitation.
 Recent simulation studies
 have been key to improving strategies for dealing with, for example, time-varying natural mortality ($M$) [@lee2011; @jiao2012; @deroba2013; @johnson2013]